Relintai/pandemonium_engine_docs/usage/export/exporting_for_android.md

 See also:

-    This page describes how to export a Godot project to Android.
+    This page describes how to export a Pandemonium project to Android.
     If you're looking to compile export template binaries from source instead, read `doc_compiling_for_android`.

-Exporting for Android has fewer requirements than compiling Godot for Android.
+Exporting for Android has fewer requirements than compiling Pandemonium for Android.
 The following steps detail what is needed to set up the Android SDK and the engine.

 Install OpenJDK 11